gary-archer/oauth.tokenhandler.docker/README.md

 ## Testing the OAuth Flow via Lambda Functions

 The API is deployed to AWS as a low cost Serverless Lambda to serve my [Online SPA](https://authguidance.com/home/code-samples-quickstart/).\
-Tests against the lambda entry points can be run using this command:
+Equivalent tests against the lambda entry points can be run using this command:

 ```bash
 npm run lambda